Fleatech-Sci/webthing-arduino-0.3.0/README.md

 webthing-arduino 0.3.0
 ======================

-This fork will host updated versions of Thing.h and ESPWebThingAdapter.h to fulfill the API updates for
-ArduinoJson 7.x.x, ESPAsyncWebServer 3.7.2 and esp32 3.1.3.
+This fork hosts updated versions of Thing.h and ESPWebThingAdapter.h to fulfill the API updates for ArduinoJson 7.x.x, ESPAsyncWebServer 3.7.2 and esp32 3.1.3.

 EthernetWebThingAdapter.h and WiFiWebThingAdapter.h have NOT been updated as yet.